Lumi-supercomputer/ml-examples/pytorch/deepspeed/bert_squad/README.md

 ```

 ### Running a BERT SquadQA fine-tuning with DeepSpeed
-Deepspeed scripts are run with a rank per GPU.
+Deepspeed scripts are run with a rank per GPU and they need to be launched with OpenMPI's `mpirun` (an OpenMPI installation is required in the system).

 We run the script [`bert_squad_deepspeed.py`](https://github.com/eth-cscs/pytorch-training/blob/master/bert_squad/bert_squad_deepspeed.py).
 Other files there are needed (`dataset_utils.py`, `ds_config.json` and `eval_utils.py`), so it's easier to clone the repo to have all the